Monday 15 April 2024

 Marco Giovanni Battista Da Rin Zoldan (52) aka João Baptista Darin, owner of the Farm and father of Rosa Darin (9) the hatted-girl looking at the camera on the right-side.

 on the left, Victoriano Romano, school inspector; at centre Elisa Surian, teacher; on the right Julio de Faria e Souza, teacher & regional deputy of teaching.
+Note that Elisa Surian would marry Rissieri Darin, Mr Darin's oldest son on 16 July 2024, less than 2 weeks after this photograph was taken.

 The distance between São José and Marília in a straight line amounts to 376 km, but in 1927, one would have to take a train to Campinas, then take another train to Baurú, and yet another one to Garça, which was the end of the railway line.
 It amounted to almost 700 km.
 It probably took 48 hours or more.